richinmrudul/FitTrack/README.md

-# 🏋️‍♂️ FitTrack: Smart Workout Tracker Web App
+# FitTrack: Smart Workout Tracker Web App

-A full-stack web application designed to help users track their daily workouts, log exercises with detailed sets, reps, and weight, and visualize their progress over time.
-Features a clean, intuitive user interface and robust data management, now powered by AI!
+**FitTrack** is a full-stack web application that helps users log their daily workouts, track exercise performance over time, and manage their workout routines efficiently.
+With features like detailed set tracking, visual progress charts, and AI-powered workout planning, FitTrack offers a comprehensive solution for personal fitness management.

 ---

-## ✨ Key Features
+## Key Features

-* **Google OAuth Login:** Secure user authentication using Google accounts.
+- **Google OAuth Authentication**
+  Secure login using Google accounts to ensure safe and personalized access.

+- **User Profile & Onboarding**
-* **Personalized Profile:** Users complete an onboarding form (height, weight, age, gender, frequency, goal) and view their personal data on a dedicated profile page.
+  After signing in, users complete a brief onboarding form (including height, weight, age, gender, workout frequency, and fitness goals).
+This data is used throughout the app to personalize the experience.

+- **Workout Logging**
-* **Workout Logging:** Intuitive interface to log daily workout sessions.
+  Users can log daily workout sessions with:
-    * Automatically shows exercises for the current day from the selected split.
-    * Includes a **3-minute auto-starting, dismissible rest timer**.
-    * Allows adding/removing sets with weight (lbs) and reps.
-    * Input validation for sets.
-* **Workout History:** View and delete past workout sessions with detailed set information.
+  - Exercises automatically populated based on their selected workout split.
+  - A built-in 3-minute rest timer that auto-starts and can be dismissed.
+  - Ability to add and remove sets, including reps and weight.
+  - Real-time input validation to prevent incorrect or incomplete data.

+- **Workout History**
+  A complete view of past sessions, with the ability to delete entries and review all set details.

+- **Personal Records Tracker**
-* **Personal Records (PR) Tracker:** Automatically calculates and displays the highest weight lifted for each exercise.
+  Automatically calculates and displays each user’s highest recorded weight for every exercise.

+- **Progress Visualization**
-* **Progress Charts:** Visual line charts to track weight progression over time for individual exercises.
+  Generates line charts that show weight progression over time for individual exercises, helping users stay motivated and informed.

-* **Workout Split Management:**
+- **Workout Split Management**
-    * Create and manage custom weekly workout splits (e.g., Push/Pull/Legs).
+  Users can create and manage weekly workout splits, including:
-    * Ability to define custom day names and assign actual days of the week.
+  - Custom day names and corresponding weekdays.
-    * Edit/reorder/delete exercises for each day via an intuitive modal interface.
+  - Editable exercises for each day.
+  - Reordering, editing, and deleting splits through a user-friendly modal interface.
-    * Select an active split to be used in the workout logger.
+  - Selecting an active split to power the daily workout experience.

+- **Exercise Management**
-* **Exercise Manager:** Categorized list of exercises (Chest, Back, Legs, etc.) with ability to add and delete custom exercises.
+  Browse, add, or delete exercises organized by muscle group (Chest, Back, Legs, etc.).
+Supports both predefined and custom exercises.

+- **AI-Powered Workout Split Generator**
-* **🧠 AI-Powered Personalized Split Generator:** Integrates with ChatGPT to generate a custom 7-day workout split based on the user's profile data (goal, frequency, gender, weight).
-This demonstrates advanced AI integration for personalized fitness recommendations.
+  Integrates with ChatGPT via a secure Firebase Cloud Function to generate a personalized 7-day workout split.
+The split is based on the user’s profile data, including fitness goals, training frequency, gender, and weight.

 ---

-## 🚀 Live Demo
+## Live Demo

-Explore the deployed application here: [https://fit-track-black.vercel.app/](https://fit-track-black.vercel.app/)
+View the live application at: [https://fit-track-black.vercel.app/](https://fit-track-black.vercel.app/)

 ---

-## 🛠️ Tech Stack
+## Technology Stack

-* **Frontend:** React.js (Vite), React Hooks, `react-icons`, `react-calendar`, `chart.js` (`react-chartjs-2`).
-* **Backend & Database:** Google Firebase (Firestore, Authentication, **Cloud Functions**).
+- **Frontend**: React (Vite), React Hooks, Chart.js (via react-chartjs-2), React Calendar, React Icons
+- **Backend**: Firebase (Authentication, Firestore, Cloud Functions)
-* **AI Integration:** **OpenAI (ChatGPT API)** via Firebase Cloud Functions.
+- **AI Integration**: OpenAI’s ChatGPT API, accessed securely via Firebase Cloud Functions
-* **Development:** Git, npm, Visual Studio Code.
+- **Development Tools**: Git, npm, Visual Studio Code
-* **Deployment:** Vercel.
+- **Deployment**: Vercel

 ---

-## 💡 Next Steps / Future Enhancements
+## Future Improvements

-* Implement adaptive workout progression logic based on historical performance.
+- Add adaptive workout progression based on past performance.
-* Add social features like workout sharing and friend tracking.
+- Introduce social features like friend connections or workout sharing.
-* Expand detailed statistics and progress visualizations.
+- Expand visualizations with more detailed progress tracking and advanced analytics.

----